DeloitteAU/react-habitat/README.md

 **[⬆ back to top](#table-of-contents)**

-### Update Lifecycle
+### Bootstrapper Lifecycle Events

-`ReactHabitat.Bootstrapper` has update "lifecycle methods" that you can override to run code at particular times in the process.
-An update is the event that occurs when registrations are resolved.
+`ReactHabitat.Bootstrapper` has "lifecycle methods" that you can override to run code at particular times in the process.

 |Method|Description
 |---|---
 |`shouldUpdate(node)`|Called when an update has been requested.
 Return false to cancel the update.
 |`willUpdate(node)`|Called when an update is about to take place.
 |`didUpdate(node)`|Called after an update has taken place.
+|`willUnmountHabitats()`|Called when all active React Habitats are about to be unmounted.
+|`didUnmountHabitats()`|Called after all active React Habitats have been unmounted.
+|`didDispose()`|Called after all active React Habitats have been unmounted and the container released.

+> An "update" is the event when registrations are resolved and a React mount will/did occur.

 Example